Speak a word.

-“That dog is your dog.
+“That dog is your dog, Seth.
 From before we came.
-Before your mother chose to die by our hand and gave you to us.
-It has searched for you for a full year, Seth.
-Eating garbage.
-Escaping from those who try to rescue him.
+From before your mother chose to die by our hand and gave you to us.
+It has searched for you for a full year.
+A year spent eating garbage and escaping from those who try to rescue him.
 It has been the hero of a thousand adventures in its quest to return to you.
-Driven only by a faint memory of you and loyalty to you.
+Driven only by a faint memory of you and its loyalty to you.
 In a moment, Ricardo will let it come closer and it will see you.
 It will know you for who you are.
 It will run to you and we will let it run to you.
-The dog’s name is- Boomer!
-Here Boomer!”
+The dog’s name is-”

 Boomer!
 How could he have forgotten?
 Boomer!
 His Boomer!

-Boomer turns and twists in uncle Ricardo’s hands and Boomer sees Seth and… Seth feels everything.
-Feels everything all soaking deep down into his everywhere.
+Boomer turns and twists in Uncle Ricardo’s hands and Boomer sees Seth and… Seth feels everything.
+Feels everything all soaking deep down into everywhere.

-Cousin Lisbeth lets him go and he runs toward Boomer and Boomer breaks free and runs toward him.
+Cousin Lisbeth lets Seth go and he runs toward Boomer and Boomer breaks free from Uncle Ricardo and runs toward Seth.

 Seth picks up Boomer and squeezes her tight against himself.
-Feels Boomer’s warm fur and Boomer’s heartbeat and Boomer’s kind licking tongue so unlike the Family’s tongues when they come to him.
-Feels the love burning like a fire inside of Boomer.
+He feels Boomer’s warm fur under his fingers, and Boomer’s heartbeat against his chest, and Boomer’s kind tongue licking his chin.
+Seth feels the love burning like a fire inside of Boomer.

-Boomer who loves him and Boomer who he loves.
+It is Boomer who loves him and Boomer whom he loves.

-Love like a red hot meteor from outside the world he knew, striking the glacier of Seth’s heart and smashing him all apart.
+Love like a red hot meteor from outside striking the glacier of Seth’s heart and smashing him all apart.

 Ella stands only a few feet away and Seth puts himself between her and Boomer.